asinghal/asinghal.github.io/_posts/2011-08-10-lets-play-with-scala.md

 slug: lets-play-with-scala
 title: Lets Play with Scala
 wordpress_id: 82
-categories:
+tags:
-- Play Framework
+- PlayFramework
-- Scala
+- scala
 ---

 Sometime earlier this year, I read a [blog ](http://ikaisays.com/2009/04/02/twitter-ruby-on-rails-scala-and-people-who-dont-rtfa/) and an [article](http://www.theregister.co.uk/2009/04/01/twitter_on_scala/).
 These are interesting thoughts and coming from the Java space of enterprise applications, I know exactly how bad performance and unmaintainable the code can get.